Constructing Span Categories From Categories Without Pullbacks: Some Categories that do not have Pullbacks

 \begin{proposition} If $X\times_ZY$ is an embedded submanifold of $X\times Y$, then $(\pi_X, \pi_Y)$ is a span in $\Dif$ and a pullback of $(f,g)$. \end{proposition}

-Propositions \ref{prop:TransverseansFiberedProductA} and \ref{prop:embedsubmanpullback} together imply the following proposition. \begin{proposition} If $(f,g)$ is a cospan in $\Dif$ and $f$ and $g$ are transverse, then $(\pi_X, \pi_Y)$ is a pullback of $(f,g)$ in $\Dif$. \end{proposition}
+Propositions \ref{prop:TransverseansFiberedProductA} and \ref{prop:embedsubmanpullback} together imply the following proposition: \begin{proposition} If $(f,g)$ is a cospan in $\Dif$ and $f$ and $g$ are transverse, then $(\pi_X, \pi_Y)$ is a pullback of $(f,g)$ in $\Dif$. \end{proposition}

-The following example demonstrates that $X\times_ZY$ may be a manifold and the projections $\pi_x$ and $\pi_Y$ may be continuous, but $X\times_ZY$ is not an embedded submanifold of $X\times Y$.
+The following example demonstrates that $X\times_ZY$ may be a manifold and $(\pi_X, \pi_Y)$ may a pullback of a cospan $(f,g)$ in $\Dif$, but $X\times_ZY$ is not an embedded submanifold of $X\times Y$.
 In light of Proposition~\ref{prop:TransverseansFiberedProductA}, such an example requires the functions $f$ and $g$ to be non-transverse.
+It also shows that the forgetful functor from $\Dif$ to $\Top$ does not preserve pullbacks.